-- The number of FTAs has increased rapidly over the past decades - How many FTA partners does Vietnam have? - Members of FTAs are promised tariff-free access to each others' markets - Empirical evidence confirms that FTAs lead to increased bilateral trade - Problem: the tariff preferences offered by FTAs are often not used - Overall utilization rates look acceptable.
+- The number of FTAs has increased rapidly over the past decades.
+In 2022, at least 350 FTAs in force - How many FTA partners does Vietnam have? - Members of FTAs are promised tariff-free access to each others' markets - Empirical evidence confirms that FTAs lead to increased bilateral trade - Problem: the tariff preferences offered by FTAs are often not used - Overall utilization rates look acceptable.
 A large share of potential tariff savings are realized - However, a large share of firms do not use available tariff preferences, but opt to pay the tariffs